Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 <tr>
 <td><strong>Action Steps</strong></td>
 <td colspan="2">No agreed approach to categorise data centre (cloud) emissions</td>
-<td colspan="2">Emissions initiated based on on prem vs. cloud.
+<td colspan="2">Emissions initiated based on on-prem vs. cloud.
 Formal agreements required from all stakeholders</td>
 <td colspan="2">All emissions are classified and widely shared throughout the organisation.
 Teams know how to capture the data to report the emissions.
 Continuously review the framework using standard definitions and approaches.</td>
 </tr>
 <tr>